Joanne Clifton

-Joanne Kirsty Clifton (born 24 October 1983) is an English professional dancer, presenter, actress, and singer.
+Joanne Kirsty Clifton (born 26 October 1983) is an English professional dancer, presenter, actress, and singer.
 She won the World Ballroom Showdance Championship in 2014, and won the European Professional Ballroom Championship and World Dancesport Games.
-She was a professional dancer on the BBC TV series Strictly Come Dancing from 2014 to 2016, winning the Christmas Special in 2015 with Harry Judd who was series 9 champion and the fourteenth series in 2016 with Ore Oduba.
+She was a professional dancer on the BBC TV series Strictly Come Dancing from 2014 to 2016, winning the fourteenth series with Ore Oduba.
 She also appeared as an expert presenter on Strictly Come Dancing: It Takes Two in 2015 and 2019.